-1099 “employees” aren’t actually employees, but you can still offer them health insurance benefits if you want to.
+1099 “employees” aren’t actually employees, but you can still offer them health insurance benefits.

 The term 1099 “employee” typically refers to self-employed workers or independent contractors – they are generally not truly employees as defined by the Internal Revenue Service (IRS) or some state laws.
 Some common examples of these kinds of self-employed workers may include doctors in hospitals, building subcontractors, and all kinds of freelancers.